Ochoja/Eloquent-Javascript/README.md

 # Eloquent-Javascript
-Within this repo lies the solutions to exercises to the book "Eloquent Javascript:
+Within this repo lies the solutions to exercises in the book- "Eloquent Javascript: